jc23729/node-express-2/bankly/bugs.md

+BUG #0
+Not neccessarily a bug, but I kept getting an error with the starter code saying "Secret key or public key must be provided."

 BUG #1
 User cannot update their own info.
 Caused by requireAdmin middleware.
 Fixed by removing requireAdmin since its being checked in the conditional